Churchgate

 Mumbai in the 1860s with Church Gate visible in the background.

 Churchgate (Marathi pronunciation: [t͡ʃəɾt͡ʃɡeːʈ]) is an area in the southern part of Mumbai, close to the Arabian Sea.
-The area is known for its unique architecture consisting of art deco style residential buildings, access to sporting venues, and the business district of Nariman Point.
+The area is known for its unique architecture consisting of art deco style residential buildings, access to sporting venues, and the business area of Nariman Point.

 History

 During the eighteenth and up to the mid-19th century, Mumbai was a walled city surrounded by a fortification.
 The city walls had three gates.
 One of the gates, Churchgate, was named after the St. Thomas Cathedral, Mumbai.
 The area west of the original gate came to be known as Churchgate.
 In the mid-19th century, the wall of the fort along with its gates was torn down to aid in the expansion of the city.
 At the exact location of the Churchgate, Flora Fountain was built.

 Geography

 Arabian Sea is situated at west and Nariman Point on south of Churchgate.

 Churchgate railway station is a major railway terminus on the Western line of the Mumbai Suburban Railway.